MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-properties.md

 ## MSBuild internal properties

-Properties that begin with an underscore (_) are private to MSBuild and should not be reset or overridden in user code.
+Properties defined in standard import files that begin with an underscore (_) are private to MSBuild and should not be read, reset, or overridden in user code.

 ## Environment properties